ashNotKetchup/ashnotketchup.github.io/src/content/about/CV.md

 Corey John Ford, Ashley Noel-Hirst, Berker Banarr and Nick Bryan-Kinns.
 Autoethnographic Explorations of Using a Folk Generative AI Plugin for Making Punk and Glitch Music `– Pending Review`

 Ashley Noel-Hirst and Nick Bryan-Kinns.
-2023.
 An Autoethnographic Exploration of XAI in Algorithmic Composition.
 In *The 1st International Workshop on Explainable AI for the Arts (XAIxArts),* ACM Creativity and Cognition (C&C) `2023`.
 Online, 3 pages. https://xaixarts.github.io

+Kat Hawkins, Clarice Hilton, Ashley Noel-Hirst, Daniel Strutt Dance in the Metaverse: Tools for Accessibility (panel), at *SXSW* `2023`.
+Texas USA. https://schedule.sxsw.com/2023/events/PP127701

 Particular Granulator – Collaborating on Sonic Spaces with Granular Synthesis and Particle Systems at *Goldsmiths Centre for Sound, Technology and Culture Symposium* `2021`